bihealth/sodar-server/docs_manual/source/ui_user_profile.rst

     Display or hide the "output directory" field in sample sheet template creation form.
 This can be enabled if there is need to control the output directory in sample sheet ISA-Tab exports.
 Defaults to false.
+Receive email for iRODS data requests
+    Receive email notifications for iRODS data request accepting or rejecting.
+    If unchecked, you can still see the alerts in the SODAR GUI.
 Receive email for admin alerts
     Receive email notifications for admin alerts where the admin has enabled email alering.
 If unchecked, you can still see the alerts in the SODAR GUI.